My rating: 3 of 5 stars

 One more Moore/Morrison observation: Moore has resentfully and accusatorially noted points of convergence in the two writers’ careers, which he interprets as vindictive imitation.
 Seaguy, then, may be read as a response to The League of Extraordinary Gentlemen.
 If that series came out of Moore’s desire to trace the superhero archetype back to its roots in 19th-century popular fiction, Morrison in Seaguy goes Moore one better by finding the roots of superheroes in 12th-century Arthurian romance.

 There is also the dispiriting possibility that the weirdness in Seaguy has precise meaning available only to occultists.
-Early and late in his career, from Arkham Asylum to Nameless, Morrison has used various magical systems to structure the meaning of stories and then elaborately explained these systems in afterwords, interviews, or published scripts, like Eliot annotating his own Waste Land.
+From Arkham Asylum to Nameless, Morrison has used various magical systems to structure the meaning of stories and has then elaborately explained these systems in afterwords, interviews, or published scripts, like Eliot annotating his own Waste Land.
 I dislike this artistic practice; as Coleridge explained 100 years before Eliot and 200 years before Morrison, the symbol is preferable to the allegory because both more grounded and more open-ended.
 A story you have to read a grimoire before you can understand is not a very good story; Eliot, anyway, was in his rather dryly macabre fashion being ironic, which many subsequent writers failed to understand.